-Fruit Matching - I made these cards.
+Fruit Matching – I made these cards with stickers.

 Counting Blueberries – Read the story “Blueberries for Sal”.
 I made 12 blueberries out of baking clay.
 This work is for two children.
 One wears the blindfold and listens to the other child drop blueberries into the bucket.
 The blindfolded child counts how many the other child dropped in the bucket, and tells their friend the amount they counted by listening to them hit the bottom of the bucket.

 Fruit Book – This fruit book is from dltk-teach.com.
 I like to put the smelly markers with it so children can enjoy fruit smells as they color.